Gitzo Carbon Fiber Tripod Maintenance

-I did some research and quickly determined that the Arca-Swiss dovetail-style lens plates were the ideal solution, since they allow you to adjust a lens (or camera) front-to-back or side-to-side, and a plate was available from Wimberley (https://www.tripodhead.com/) that supported the two mount locations on the foot of my super telephoto lens, assuring that the twist issue of the Bogen hex plates would be eliminated.
-Since I was buying a new style of plate for my super telephoto, I needed to buy plates for all my long lenses with mounting feet (500mm, 180mm macro, and 300mm) as well as my camera body.
-SInce I was buying a new top end support system, I figured I might as well also get a new tripod.
-So I bought a slightly used Gitzo G1348 carbon fiber model.
-I also bought an Arca-Swiss B1 ballhead for the connection between the tripod and the Arca-Swiss-style plates.
+I did some research and quickly determined that the Arca-Swiss dovetail-style lens plates were the ideal solution, since they allow you to adjust a lens (or camera) front-to-back or side-to-side which would fix my weight distribution problem.
+Further, a plate was available from Wimberley (https://www.tripodhead.com/) that supported the two mount locations on the foot of my super telephoto lens, assuring that the twist issue of the Bogen hex plates would also be eliminated.
+Since I was buying a new style of plate for my super telephoto, I also bought plates for my other lenses with mounting feet (500mm, 180mm macro, and 70-200mm) as well as my camera body.
+I figured I might as well also get a new tripod at the same time so I purchased a slightly used Gitzo G1348 carbon fiber model and an Arca-Swiss B1 ballhead for the connection between the tripod and the Arca-Swiss-style plates.

 I was amazed at how stable that combo was (Arca-Swiss ballhead, Gitzo CF tripod, and Wimberley plates) and used it happily for a number of years.